Tigers in the Mist

 “Now you’re talking.
 Keep going.”

 Amy is great at finding ways to get close to the main characters in her films.
-She is passionate about the stories and this communicates to the people in front of the camera.
+She is passionate about the stories and this communicates to the people in front of the camera about whom the films are being made.
 I don’t think – up to this point after working together on several films — she has ever suggested that I make a specific shot or suggested where to place the camera or what lens to use.
+I guess she trusts me.
 This is something that I love to do anyway and I enjoy allowing her not to have to worry about that side of the filmmaking process.
 She normally has enough on her plate already.
-I at once enjoy the freedom and at the same time miss the potential collaboration that would come from just this kind of theoretical conversation that we were having on the drive.
+I do enjoy the freedom of this but at the same time, I miss the potential collaboration that would come from just this kind of theoretical conversation that we were having on the drive.

 There is a long pause as we drive along in silence again.
 I guessed she was out of ideas.